CH1NMAY117/Bulk_RNA-Seq_Analysis_Pipeline/Readme.md

 wc -l genes_only.gtf
 ```

-_wc command counts the number of lines in the original GTF (gives an idea of file size/complexity)._
+_'wc' command counts the number of lines in the original '.gtf' (gives an idea of file size/complexity)._
-_Main command here is awk, where we Filter the GTF to keep only rows whose 3rd column is `gene`, writing the result to `genes_only.gtf`.
+_Main command here is awk, where we Filter the '.gtf' to keep only rows whose 3rd column is `gene`, writing the result to `genes_only.gtf`.
 This produces an annotation file with only gene-level records._

-*After this step, we will open 'gene_only.gtf' in Excelsheet to arrange the data in 3 columns- Geneid, Genebiotype and Genesymbol.
-Save this file as 'GRCh38annotation.csv'.
+**After this step, we will open 'gene_only.gtf' in Excelsheet to arrange the data in 3 columns- Geneid, Genebiotype and Genesymbol.
+Save this file as 'GRCh38annotation.csv'.**